srimuvva24/project1/README.md

 # terraform-alb-vpc:

-This Terraform project creates an AWS networking setup along with an Application Load Balancer (ALB).
+This Terraform project creates an AWS networking setup

 🚀 What This Code Does